-7. Don’t stop at school gear.
-Label EVERYTHING kids might fight over.
+8. Don’t stop at school gear.
+Label EVERYTHING kids may fight over.

 I don’t know how my kids did it, but when they were younger, one of them always managed to lose a single shoe each year, including a sneaker (huh?) a flip-flop at the pool, a ballet shoe, or a slipper somewhere between a sleepover and home.
 Shoe labels can help take care of that pretty easily.

 Above all, be sure to label roller skates, ice skates, cleats, ballet shoes, or other sports shoes that can blend in with all the identical ones at your kids’ extra-curricular.
 The circle labels in the back-to-school packs of personalized labels work great for this.